hometlt/starcraft-all-races-mods/Change_UED.md

 > Authorization request: The Beatan reactor has been moved from the tachyon relay to the starship maintenance plant.
 >
 > Authorization request: Load for atmospheric operations – now gives +1 to the number of strikefighter attacks.
 >
+> Authorization request: strike grenade – 150 minerals, 150 gas, 75 seconds, located in the field office, allows you to fold the grenade effect up to 2 times.
+>
+> Authorization request: optical flash – 150 minerals 150 gas, 75 seconds, located in the field office, increases the flash radius on 0.5 units.
+>
 > Authorization request: Phosphoric fire (new) - 150 minerals, 100 gas, 64 sec, located in the military research station.
 Gives Huracan a bonus on buildings +20.
 >